๐Ÿ 7-10 Amazing Days in Northern Italy: 2 Itineraries

 One of the most popular things to do is to climb Brunelleschi’s Dome of Florecen’s Duomo to get a panoramic view of the city.
 You need a guided tour, like this highly-rated one, to visit the dome.

-• Piazzale Michelangelo.
-Another famous square in Florence, Piazzale Michelangelo gives you a panoramic view of the city and is a great place to catch the sunset.
+• Piazzale Michelangelo is another famous square in Florence.
+Piazzale Michelangelo gives you a panoramic view of the city and is a great place to catch the sunset.
 You can walk across the famous Ponte Vecchio to get to the square.

-• Wine tasting tour.
-Florence is located near several famous wine regions in Tuscany, so it’s a great place to do a wine-tasting tour.
+• Florence is located near several famous wine regions in Tuscany, so it’s a great place to do a wine-tasting tour.

 I did this highly-rated, small-group wine-tasting guided tour from Florence and highly recommend it.